 ability to choose a specific compiler and BLAS/LAPACK or MPI library.

-other hand, Anaconda offers Windows support.
+Anaconda offers Windows support.